Posts

 Image

-PSYCHEDELIC DRUGS ARE ASSOCIATED WITH IMPROVED DEPRESSION, ANXIETY, AND COGNITIVE FUNCTIONING IN MILITARY VETERANS Chart review reports effects of 2-drug treatment at Mexico clinic.
-One treatment each of two psychedelic drugs lowered depression and anxiety and improved cognitive functioning in a sample of U.S. Special Operations Forces veterans who sought care at a clinic in Mexico, according to a new analysis of the participants' charts.
+PSYCHEDELIC DRUGS: IMPROVE DEPRESSION AND ANXIETY One treatment each of two psychedelic drugs lowered depression and anxiety and improved cognitive functioning in a sample of U.S. Special Operations Forces veterans who sought care at a clinic in Mexico, according to a new analysis of the participants' charts.
 The treatment included a combination of ibogaine hydrochloride, derived from the West African shrub iboga, and 5-MeO-DMT, a psychedelic substance secreted by the Colorado River toad.
 Both are designated as Schedule I drugs under the U.S. Controlled Substances Act.
-In addition to relieving symptoms of post-traumatic stress disorder (PTSD), the combined treatment also alleviated cognitive impairment linked to traumatic brain injury -- which stood out to researchers from Ohio State University who led the chart-review ana...
+In addition to relieving symptoms of post-traumatic stress disorder (PTSD), the combined treatment also alleviated cognitive impairment linked to traumatic brain injury -- which stood out to researchers from Ohio State University who led the chart-review analysis.
+Many special operations forces veterans seeking treatment for complex psychiatric symptoms do not respond to more traditional...